JunLiangWangX/HTML-Guide/README(EN).md

 ## 👀 Background

 Front-end technologies are changing with each passing day, and development frameworks have sprung up like mushrooms after a rain.
-But no matter how the technology develops or how the framework is updated, all changes are inseparable, after all, it is nothing but the encapsulation and transformation of HTML, JS, and CSS.
+But no matter how the technology develops or how the framework is updated, All changes are nothing more than the encapsulation and transformation of HTML, JS, and CSS

 <h5>I think the key to learning web development well is whether you can learn well and understand the three basic languages ​​​​of HTML, JS, and CSS.。</h5>